jazeee/cashew-react-focused-interview-starter/README.md

 The Node Express.js server is initialized with one router mounted at `/api`.
 We've implemented a sample route at `/api/users`.
 Edit the `src/server/routes/api.js` file to add your own routes and server-side logic.

-In the React app, you can see in `src/client/src/App.js` where we're calling `/api/users` using `fetch`. `App.js` is a [functional component](https://reactjs.org/docs/components-and-props.html#function-and-class-components), so you can see how we're using `useEffect` to call our API on component mount, and `useState` to update component state when we receive a response from the API.
+In the React app, you can see in `src/client/src/App.jsx` where we're calling `/api/users` using `fetch`. `App.jsx` is a [functional component](https://reactjs.org/docs/components-and-props.html#function-and-class-components), so you can see how we're using `useEffect` to call our API on component mount, and `useState` to update component state when we receive a response from the API.

 ## Deployment